Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Fix Strategies for Inconsistent State Update Vulnerabilities (RQ2)

-For vulnerabilities with this fix strategy, the targeted state variables are time-related frequently, with 12.93\% of all the 116 vulnerabilities occurring for this scenario.
+For vulnerabilities with this fix strategy, the targeted state variables are frequently time-related (12.93\% of all the 116 vulnerabilities occurred for this scenario), as timestamps and deadlines often act as critical triggers for state transitions and financial computations.
+A single outdated value can disrupt core mechanisms like fee accumulation, reward distribution, and access control periods.
 The large percentage of time-related variables necessitates a strict definition and management of each lifecycle phase during the contract’s design and implementation to ensure that every transition is secure and behaves as expected.
 To fix the vulnerability in Fig.~\ref{fig:Computation}, \texttt{lastFee} should be updated to the current time \texttt{block.timestamp} when \texttt{startSupply} is zero.
 This ensures that the protocol can correctly resume fee accrual during the transition from a ``token reset'' state to normal operation.